SS Henry Chisholm: Wrecksite

 The steam engine, drive shaft and prop are intact in the stern section, sitting upright at the 120–150 foot depth.
-The steam engine is of the double expansion variety, 20 feet high, and is in nearly perfect condition, easily viewable and accessible through the sheared-off stern.
-Approximately 75 dives were made to the Chisholm in 2009 out of 1062 dives made to wrecks in the Isle Royale National Park.
+The steam engine is of the double expansion variety, 20 ft high, and is in nearly perfect condition, easily viewable and accessible through the sheared-off stern.
+Approximately 75 dives were made to the Henry Chisholm in 2009 out of 1,062 dives made to wrecks in the Isle Royale National Park.